Congo rebels push on after repelling counter-attack

 "There was heavy fighting," said pastor Jean Kambale.
 "It's M23 who control the town.
 They never lost it."

-Fighters for the group - which said after taking Goma that it would march on Kinshasa 1,000 miles away to defeat Kabila - met no resistance as they probed south from Sake.
+Fighters for the group - which said after taking Goma that it would march on Kinshasa 1,000 miles (1,600 km) away to defeat Kabila - met no resistance as they probed south from Sake.

 Those rebels who pushed north from Sake moved closer to the home town of Bosco Ntaganda, a Rwandan-born warlord who many say controls the insurgency and is wanted for war crimes by the international court at The Hague.